Fuzzy concept: Precursors and pioneers

-Lotfi Zadeh
+Lotfi Zadeh's discovery

-The Iranian-born American computer scientist Lotfi A. Zadeh (1921-2017) is usually credited with inventing the specific idea of a "fuzzy concept" in his seminal 1965 paper on fuzzy sets, because he gave a formal mathematical presentation of the phenomenon that was widely accepted by scholars.
-It was also Zadeh who played a decisive role in developing the field of fuzzy logic, fuzzy sets and fuzzy systems, with a large number of scholarly papers.
-Unlike most philosophical theories of vagueness, Zadeh's engineering approach had the advantage that it could be directly applied to computer programming.
+The Iranian-born American computer scientist Lotfi A. Zadeh (1921–2017) is usually credited with inventing the specific idea of a "fuzzy concept" in his seminal 1965 paper on fuzzy sets, because he presented a mathematical formalization of the phenomenon that was widely accepted by scholars.
+The genesis of Zadeh's discovery has been described as follows:

+In reality, Zadeh did not literally use the expression "fuzzy concept" anywhere in his famous paper.
+Instead, he explained the concept of a fuzzy set and its formalization (the paper is simply titled "Fuzzy sets").
+However, the terms "fuzzy concept" and "fuzzy set" are often treated by engineers and computer scientists as interchangeable expressions.
+Subsequently Zadeh played a decisive role in developing the field of fuzzy logic, fuzzy sets and fuzzy systems, with a large number of influential scholarly papers.

+Unlike most philosophical theories of vagueness and unlike rival theories of many-valued logic, Zadeh's engineering approach had the great advantage that it could be directly applied to computer programming.
 Zadeh's seminal 1965 paper is acknowledged to be one of the most-cited scholarly articles in the 20th century.
 In 2014, it was placed 46th in the list of the world's 100 most-cited research papers of all time.
-Since the mid-1960s, many scholars have contributed to elaborating the theory of reasoning with graded concepts, and the research field continues to expand.
+Zadeh's peers called him "one of the most prominent computer scientists of all-time".
+Since the mid-1960s, many scholars have contributed to elaborating the theory of reasoning with graded concepts, and the research field continues to expand; new methods and applications of fuzzy logic are being invented all the time.